alana91/library-system/README.md

 Small library system project for college.

 **Known issues:**
-- Method to set debt when a loan is updated is untested.
+- Method to set debt when a loanDTO is updated is untested.
 Completely.
 I don't meant unit tests. :sweat:
 - Helper is ugly as %*&#
 - Poor/unexistent validations